 “Jis!
-Jy kan hoor jy’s ’n rooinek!” – Your Afrikaans is atrocious; or Boy, You can hear you’re English-speaking!
+Jy kan hoor jy’s ’n rooinek!” – Your Afrikaans Are Atrocious; or Boy, You can hear you’re English-speaking!

-Ek debs die balsak! – ‘Dibs on the ballbag!’ or ‘I bags the antelope scrotum;
+Ek debs die balsak! – ‘Dibs on the ballbag!’ or ‘I lay claim to the antelope scrotum’;

 Net hier het ‘n leeu eergistraand ‘n bok neergetrek – Right here where you’re camping a lion killed an antelope the night before last;

 The rumour on the Kestell bus was that in South West Africa the laws pertaining to grog did not actually, y’know, pertain.
 Specifically, the drinking age laws.
 You could order a beer in a pub in South West Africa even if you were only fourteen or fifteen, as we were.
 In fact, so the rumour went, it wasn’t a rumour, it was a fact.

 It was 1969 and we were on tour in the little Kestell bus.
 Kestell had been unable to fill it so they extended the invite to Harrismith se Hoer School: Who wants to join us on an adventure?
 R25 for 15 days!
 Pierre, Pikkie, Tuffy, Fluffy and I jumped at the chance, our folks said yes and we were off on a historic adventure which included a World-First in Kimberley on the way: The world’s first streak, Pierre and Tuffy giving their thighs a slapping as they raced kaalgat from the showers to our campsite in Kimberley’s Big Hole (or their caravan park anyway).
 Some historians think streaking started in California in 1973.
 Well, they weren’t in Kimberley in 1969, were they?